Looking for beautiful places to visit in Europe? Here are the most famous landmarks in Europe that you should add to your bucket list.

-Worry not that you might miss walking through the passages of the building when the parliament is in session because the interior is symmetrical with two identical parliament halls of which one is used for political reasons and the other for guided tours for tourists.
+Do not worry about missing walking through the passages of the building when the parliament is in session because the interior is symmetrical with two identical parliament halls of which one is used for political reasons and the other for guided tours for tourists.

-It is not just the buttresses, towers, and big domes on the exterior that makes this Hungarian parliament building one of the top landmarks in Europe but also the main staircase, the dome hall, parliament session hall and the crown of Stephen are equally impressive when you make your way into this magnificent building.
+It is not just the buttresses, towers, and big domes on the exterior that makes this Hungarian parliament building one of the famous European monuments but also the main staircase, the dome hall, parliament session hall, and the crown of Stephen are equally impressive when you make your way into this magnificent building.

-Erected between 1788 and 1791, the design of the Brandenburg gate was inspired by the Acropolis in Greece – one of the historical sites in Europe that we looked at earlier.
+Erected between 1788 and 1791, the design of the Brandenburg gate was inspired by the Acropolis in Greece which is also one of the historical sites in Europe that we looked at earlier.

 The Cathedral of Vasily the Blessed which is commonly known as St Basil’s Cathedral is a church located in Red Square in Moscow facing the Ivory gate chapel.